Trichostema setaceum

 Lamiaceae (mint family).
 It grows in sandy soil, sandhills, and rocky uplands.

 Description

 Narrowleaf bluecurls is an annual growing to 50 cm.
 Stunning purple-blue flowers are borne from September to October.
 The stamens extend far beyond the petals, growing up to 20 mm.
-The leaves of T. setaceum are toothed or entire.
+The leaves of T. setaceum are entire.

 Conservation

 It is listed as endangered in Kentucky, New York, Ohio, and Pennsylvania.
 It is critically imperiled in Missouri.